 Road traffic signs in Ireland fall into three main categories

-There are three main types of traffic signs: information, regulatory, and warning.
-Special kinds of signs that fit into one of the categories above are necessary during roadworks, on variable message signs, and on overhead gantries.
+There are three main types of road traffic signs: information, regulatory, and warning.
+Special kinds of Irish Road Signs that fit into one of the categories above are necessary during roadworks, on variable message signs, and on overhead gantries.

 These Traffic Management Signs Ireland are usually circular and set either upper or lower limits, prohibitions, and directions, all of which must be adhered to.
 The context of the sign is legally enforceable, for example, circular signs with a red border, white background, and black numbers in the range 30, 40, 50, 60, 80, 100, 120, set the maximum speed limit at which it is permissible to drive on that section of road.
 A circular sign with a red border, white background, black arrow pointing up, and a red diagonal bar across it prohibits vehicles from entering and going straight ahead.
 A blue circular sign with a white (pointing in any direction) is a direction that you must follow.

 These traffic management signs Ireland are usually diamond-shaped and warn drivers of a variety of road hazard signs ahead such as dangerous bend ahead signs, junctions, railway crossings, and crosswinds.
 They are usually either, yellow for permanent hazards, or orange denoting temporary roadworks.
 A typical example of a warning sign of a permanent hazard would be a yellow diamond with a black graphic of car going off a quayside into water which is a warning there is an unprotected edge of a quay.
 One warning sign which is noteworthy is the orange diamond with the graphic of a man working, which is warning of a roadworks sign ahead.
 This sign is noteworthy because it has legal backing in that once a driver has passed that sign they are legally obliged to drive with caution through the roadworks.